-Early phonics teaching in pre-school, nursery and at the start of Reception focuses on developing children’s listening skills.
+Early phonics teaching in pre-school, in Nursery English and at the start of Reception focuses on developing children’s listening skills.
 ‘Early years environments do a lot of aural work at quite a slow pace, training children in awareness of sounds,’ explains Sara Wernham, a primary school teacher and one of the developers of the Jolly Phonics scheme.

 In Phase 1 phonics, children are taught about:

 In Phase 2, children begin to learn the sounds that letters make (phonemes).
 There are 44 sounds in all.
 Some are made with two letters, but in Phase 2, children focus on learning the 19 most common single letter sounds.
 ‘These are broken down into smaller sets of about six sounds to make them more achievable for children to learn,’ says Sara.

 Although the order in which sounds are taught will depend on which scheme your child’s school follows, usually, they will learn the most commonly used phonemes first, starting with: /s/, /a/, /t/, /i/, /p/, /n/.